 On the other hand, if you like to spread papers everywhere, you might prefer a simpler desk: one that’s large enough to give you all the surface area you need.

-Arguably one of the most important features of a desk is its appearance.
+Appearance is arguably one of the most important features of a desk.

 An attractive desk can be the difference between a really productive day and eight hours of procrastination, so appearance really matters.